cockpit-project/cockpit/doc/reauthorize.md

 a policy of ```auth_self```.

-See [doc/protocol.md](protocol.md) for the exact syntax the messages that carry the challenge and response between cockpit-agent and cockpit-ws.
+See [doc/protocol.md](protocol.md) for the exact syntax the messages that carry the challenge and response between cockpit-bridge and cockpit-ws.

 Before cokcpit-ws returns the response back, it checks that various criteria are met.
 See below.